CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 A turn of Magic is broken into many parts, called phases and steps.
 Each of these segments serves a different purpose to allow the game to flow smoothly.

 #### Beginning phase
-The beginning phase consists of three steps, untap, upkeep, and draw.
+The beginning phase consists of three steps: untap, upkeep, and draw.

 <!---
 Bullet point steps under phases?
 --->
 ##### Untap step
 During your untap step, you untap all of your **permanents**.
-If a permanent has a stun **counter** on it, instead remove a stun counter and leave it tapped.
 Players cannot cast spells or activate abilities during the untap step.

 ##### Upkeep step
 Your upkeep step is the first time you can take actions in a turn.
-Either player may cast instants or activate **abilties** before the step ends.
-The player who's turn it is has the first opportunity to take any of these actions.
+Either player may cast instants or activate **abilities** before the step ends.
+The player whose turn it is has the first opportunity to take any of these actions.

 ##### Draw step
 This step starts with the active player drawing a card.
-Then there is a similar window for players to cast spells and activate abilities like in the upkeep step.
+Then, there is a similar window for players to cast spells and activate abilities like in the upkeep step.
 If you are going first, you skip your first draw step in your first turn.

 #### Main phase
 The main phase is where the bulk of spells are cast.
 You can cast any type of spell during your main phase, as well as play your land for the turn.
 There is an additonal main phase following the combat phase, where you can play more spells after combat.

 #### Combat phase
-The combat phase has five steps, beginning of combat, declare attackers, declare blockers, combat damage, and end of combat.
+The combat phase has five steps: beginning of combat, declare attackers, declare blockers, combat damage, and end of combat.

 ##### Beginning of combat step
 The beginning of combat step is the first time you can take actions during this phase.
 "At the beginning of combat on your turn" abilities happen here.
 Like the upkeep step, you can respond to those abilities and either player may cast instants or activate other abilties before the step ends.